United Arab EmiratesOfficial Name: United Arab Emirates

 Travelers should keep in mind the cultural differences among the many people who coexist in the UAE and should be cognizant that unwitting actions, including clothing choices, may invite unwanted attention.
 Isolated incidents of verbal and physical harassment of Western women have occurred.
 Victims of harassment are encouraged to report such incidents to the U.S. Embassy in Abu Dhabi or the U.S. Consulate General in Dubai.

 Employment in the UAE: Although it is customary for a local sponsor to hold an employee's passport, it is illegal to do so under UAE law.
 Many contractual/labor disputes can be avoided by clearly establishing all terms and conditions of employment or sponsorship in the labor contract at the beginning of any employment.
 Should a dispute arise, the UAE Ministry of Labor has established a special department to review and arbitrate labor claims.
 Please review your employment contract before coming to the UAE and make sure that you understand it.
+Some employees are obligated to pay their employers if they wish to terminate their contracts early.
 The U.S. Embassy and Consulate General do not intercede in employment disputes.

 Document Authentications: U.S. citizens intending to reside and work in the UAE are generally required by the UAE government to present authenticated personal documents such as marriage and birth certificates, adoption and custody decrees, and educational documents to include diplomas and certificates.
 The authentication of U.S. documents is done completely in the U.S. and can be a complex process involving local, state, and federal offices and requiring several weeks to complete.
 For procedural information, the Office of Authentications may be contacted by telephone from within the United States at 800-688-9889 or 202-647-5002, by fax at 202-663-3636.
 The websites of the U.S. Embassy in Abu Dhabi and the U.S. Consulate General in Dubai also contain information about the authentication process.
 Determining the exact requirements with one’s prospective employer is strongly recommended before arrival in the UAE.